Laplacian Representations for Decision-Time Planning: Experiments

 \subsection{Comparison with PcLast}

 \ac{ALPS} differs from PcLast by the latent space used for the high-level planner and for trajectory optimization, as well as by the fact that ALPS uses a behavior prior to accelerate planner convergence.
-To evaluate the impact of using different latent spaces, isolating the impact of the representation used, we compare the performance of PcLast to ALPS' when not using a behavior prior, which we denote by $\text{ALPS}^\dagger$.
+To evaluate the impact of using different latent spaces, isolating the impact of the representation used, we compare the performance of PcLast to ALPS when not using a behavior prior, which we denote by $\text{ALPS}^\dagger$.
 We consider two scenarios, one with only the low-level planner, using a single cluster, and one with the high-level planner, using 16 clusters.
 The results are shown in Table~\ref{tab:PcLast_results}. \looseness=-1

 Overall, $\text{ALPS}^\dagger$ outperforms PcLast in both scenarios.
 Both algorithms perform better across all domains when using both the high- and low-level planners jointly, demonstrating that they learn a latent space useful for planning.
 Our distance metric's ability to disentangle the state space with respect to the dynamics can be clearly seen in the Spiral domain when the high-level planner is not included, resulting in similar performance in the low- and high-level settings with $\text{ALPS}^\dagger$.
-PcLast, however, has a substantial performance reduction when not using the high-level planner in Spiral.
-The above results demonstrate the scaled Laplacian representation's utility as both a distance metric for the low-level planner and a latent representation for subgoal identification through spectral clustering.
+However, PcLast has a substantial performance reduction when not using the high-level planner (i.e., clusters=1).
+The above results demonstrate the scaled Laplacian representation's utility as both a distance metric for the low-level planner and a latent representation for subgoal identification through spectral clustering. \looseness=-1